-For anyone buying a listed building they need to know about issues relating to the listing as these can have future financial implications as well as the condition of the property.
+For anyone buying a listed building, they need to know about issues relating to the listing as these can have future financial implications as well as the condition of the property.
 Where repairs are recommended account is taken of the fabric as well as best practice with regard to conservation works.
 So often buildings are harmed by inappropriate works and materials.
 Where properties are refurbished for sale purposes the detail may not be apparent on more conventional surveys or on surveys with a limited content.
-A Historic building Survey is the top of the range survey giving clients informed knowledge and reducing the risk associated with purchase.
+A Historic Building Survey is the top of the range survey giving clients informed knowledge and reducing the risk associated with the purchase.

 For properties which are not listed, I generally describe these as Period Property Surveys reflecting the vast array of different types and styles of houses in the UK together with the various influences on designs and factors which influence methods of construction.
-These factors can also have an influence on maintenance management of these properties today.
-Again clients seeking to purchase Victorian, Edwardian, inter and Post war properties do need to know a little more than what can be seen on what I call a "here and now" survey which makes no mention of historic context of the property and the materials use.
-Although surveysbydavidhornsby mainly covers historic and listed buildings the same level and attention is provided to more modern properties.
+These factors can also have an influence on the maintenance management of these properties today.
+Again clients seeking to purchase Victorian, Edwardian, inter and Postwar properties do need to know a little more than what can be seen on what I call a "here and now" survey which makes no mention of the historical context of the property and the materials used.
+Although surveysbydavidhornsby mainly covers historic and listed buildings at the same level and attention is provided to more modern properties.
 For example, the 1930's house is a most interesting product as it reflects a new freedom that was found in house building because of the influence of the motor car but also the finance that was available for purchasers to purchase.
 This resulted in a wave od speculatively developed houses in the urban suburbs and interestingly these are typified by the design and materials used.
-Sometimes where the developer had cut costs of construction this can have implications on maintenance costs and repairs that may be evident now.
+Sometimes where the developer had cut costs of construction this can have implications for maintenance costs and repairs that may be evident now.

 This is by far the most important part of the process of reporting and in my experience the longer the period of time spent on the inspection, the greater is the understanding of the property.
-Consequently, for Medium sized Country houses and historic farmhouses, inspections can take between 6 to 9 hours to perform.
+Consequently, for Medium-sized Country houses and historic farmhouses, inspections can take between 6 to 9 hours to perform.
 Larger properties can take longer and on large Gradel listed buildings, the inspection can be undertaken over several days.
-Needless to say, inspections are never squeezed into a hectic day schedule and clients are assured of a report which is driven by quality right from the initial stages of undertaking the all important inspection.
+Needless to say, inspections are never squeezed into a hectic day schedule and clients are assured of a report which is driven by quality right from the initial stages of undertaking the all-important inspection.

-In order to report in the detail that is required after the inspection, very detailed consideration is given to the various issues found on inspection and often examination of the findings may be cross referenced so that an accurate and worthwhile report is provided.
-Inevitably, in older properties there will be repairing issues but it is important to make the correct diagnoses of the problem before recommending suitable courses of action.
+In order to report in the detail that is required after the inspection, very detailed consideration is given to the various issues found on inspection and often examination of the findings may be cross-referenced so that an accurate and worthwhile report is provided.
+Inevitably, in older properties, there will be repairing issues but it is important to make the correct diagnoses of the problem before recommending suitable courses of action.
 For example, on the slightest sign of dampness recorded on the damp meter, many mortgage values will call for a "specialist" to report on damp and this opens the door for specialist firms to come in and sell a product which in some instances is not really required and probably is not effective.
 I no longer undertake mortgage valuations but where clients have instructed me in to provide a historic or period building survey with a mortgage valuation undertaken by the lender's valuer, I'm often in discussion with the lenders who may have made recommendations that damp treatment works are undertaken.
-In many instances the work is not necessary and if undertaken on a historic property could cause harm to the structure
+In many instances, the work is not necessary and if undertaken on a historic property could cause harm to the structure.